Who's attending the Super Bowl? Mike Pence and Lady Gaga among big names

 The football fervor surrounding Sunday's Super Bowl Ll in Houston will showcase Tom Brady's New England Patriots pitted against the Atlanta Falcons.
 While all eyes will be on the gridiron, there will be plenty of moments for fans who enjoy another sort of spectacle: politician-watching.

-The big game is set to provide a good dose of excitement for non-sports fans.
-So for those who want to keep score that way, here's a guide of whom to look out for:
+The big game is set to provide a big dose of excitement for non-sports fans.
+So for those who want to keep score that way, here's a guide on whom to look out for:

 The politicians